JrgMyr/Jogisoft/Folder-Analysis/README.md

 # dupescan.pl, diffscan.pl

-Tools to compare the intersection of two folders or identifying missing files between almost identical folders (difference analysis).
+Tools to compare the intersection of two folders or to identify missing files between nearly identical folders (difference analysis).